ssec/polar2grid/doc/source/readers/abi_l1b.rst

     The ABI L1b "true_color" composite produced by Geo2Grid provides a view of the Earth as the human eye would see it; or as close as we can come to with satellite data and the channels we have available.
-This means things like trees and grass are green, water is blue, desserts are red/brown, and clouds are white.
+This means things like trees and grass are green, water is blue, deserts are red/brown, and clouds are white.
 The True Color image is an :ref:`RGB (Red, Green, Blue) image <explain_rgb_composite>` consisting of the ABI C02 reflectance channel, a